-The neem will cause infertility, loss of appetite, and even interrupt growth cycles in aphids and other pest species when ingested.
+When ingested, the neem will cause infertility, loss of appetite, and even interrupt growth cycles in aphids and other pest species.

 Even better, it only harms bugs that pierce the plant to feed so that it won’t affect beneficial insects.